 Esomeprazole Strontium is used to treat symptoms of gastroesophageal reflux disease (GERD) and other conditions involving excessive stomach acid such as Zollinger-Ellison syndrome.
 Esomeprazole Strontium is also used to promote healing of erosive esophagitis (damage to your esophagus caused by stomach acid).

-Esomeprazole may also be given to prevent gastric ulcer caused by infection with helicobacter pylori (H. pylori), or by the use of nonsteroidal anti-inflammatory drugs (NSAIDs).
+Esomeprazole Strontium may also be given to prevent gastric ulcer caused by infection with Helicobacter pylori (H. pylori), or by the use of nonsteroidal anti-inflammatory drugs (NSAIDs).

-Esomeprazole is not for immediate relief of heartburn symptoms.
+Esomeprazole Strontium is not for immediate relief of heartburn symptoms.

-Esomeprazole may also be used for purposes not listed in this medication guide.
+Esomeprazole Strontium may also be used for purposes not listed in this medication guide.

 severe liver disease;

 osteoporosis or low bone mineral density (osteopenia); or

 You may be more likely to have a broken bone in your hip, wrist, or spine while taking a proton pump inhibitor long-term or more than once per day.
 Talk with your doctor about ways to keep your bones healthy.

 Ask a doctor before using this medicine if you are pregnant or breastfeeding.

 How should I take Esomeprazole Strontium?